Treasury Wine Estates (ASX:TWE): China’s 200% wine tariffs have been consigned to history, so is it now back to business as usual?

 Unfortunately, tariffs implemented by the Chinese government in November 2020 ruined its business in China.
 We’re not talking 10-15% taxes…we’re talking 200% tariffs.
 Obviously this killed its business and the ideal scenario was for the tariffs to be removed.
 There were other markets in Asia for Australian wine, but none were as lucrative.

-But last week, on March 28, just before the Easter break, Beijing announced the tariffs would be reduced to nil.
+But on March 28 2024, just before the Easter break, Beijing announced the tariffs would be reduced to nil.
 So is it now back to business as usual?
-Not so fast.
+Investors hoped so, but they were wrong.

 It is good news for TWE, but does this mean it is now a buy?

 We will stop short of making a judgement as to whether or not investors should buy or sell shares in Treasury Wine Estates given everything above.
-And we certainly won’t speculate as to whether or not other Chinese tariffs, particularly those on beef exports, will be scapped.
-Nonetheless, there is no denying that it is good news for the company.
+And we certainly won’t speculate as to whether or not other tariffs, will impact the stock.

 Blog Categories